jbernst/Whole_Genome_Systematics_CVOS/Phylogenetic-Analyses/ReticulationAnalyses.md

 END;
 ```

-Let's call this one `PhyloNet-ma5-IQ-5R.nex` (to symbolize the use of `PhyloNet` on IQ-TREE trees with a maximum of 5 reticulations allowed in our analysis); the PhyloNet input and output files are all stored on Norma (`/home/administrator/Desktop/ExtraSSD2/Justin/phylogeny/PHYLONET`).
+Let's call this one `PhyloNet-ma5-IQ-5R.nex` (to symbolize the use of `PhyloNet` on IQ-TREE trees with a maximum of 5 reticulations allowed in our analysis).

 To run the analysis, you simpled call upon the PhyloNet .jar file and give it the input file: